bergieboy/painter_js/README.md

 - [ ] Get webpack serving files and frame out index.html.
 - [ ] Review Astroid game to familiarize myself with canvas.
-- [ ] Render the canvas play screen.
+- [ ] Review the documentation for PhysicsJS.

 **Day 2**: Build out ball and player models and render them on canvas screen.
 Goals for the day:

+- [ ] Render the canvas play screen.
 - [ ] Build fully functioning ball and player models.
 - [ ] Render ball and player on the canvas frontend.